MicrosoftDocs/memdocs/sccm/core/plan-design/configs/supported-operating-systems-for-clients-and-devices.md

 -  **Windows 10 IoT Mobile Enterprise**

 ##  <a name="bkmk_ExSrvConOS"></a> Exchange Server connector
- Configuration Manager supports limited management of devices that connect to your Exchange Server, without installing client software.
+Configuration Manager supports limited management of devices that connect to your Exchange Server, without installing the Configuration Manager client.
 For more information, see [Manage mobile devices with System Center Configuration Manager and Exchange](../../../mdm/deploy-use/manage-mobile-devices-with-exchange-activesync.md).

  **Requirements and limitations:**